-A Parity Ratio Subordinate Principal Reduction Certificate requires the Authority to provide a Favorable Projection of Revenues and demonstrate a Senior Parity Ratio of at least 115% and the Overall Parity Ratio is at least 100% after giving effect to any proposed redemption.
-A Parity Ratio Junior Subordinate Principal Reduction Certificate requires the Authority to provide a Favorable Projection of Revenues and demonstrate a Senior Parity Ratio of at least 115% and the Overall Parity Ratio is at least 100% and such Subordinate Parity Ratio, if any, as then may be required under the Issue M Resolution after giving effect to any proposed redemption.
+A Parity Ratio Senior Subordinate Principal Reduction Certificate requires the Authority to provide a Favorable Projection of Revenues and demonstrate a Senior Parity Ratio of at least 115.0% after giving effect to any proposed redemption.
+A Parity Ratio Subordinate Principal Reduction Certificate requires the Authority to provide a Favorable Projection of Revenues and demonstrate a Senior Parity Ratio of at least 115.0% and such Senior Subordinate Parity Ratio, if any, as then may be required under the Issue L Resolution after giving effect to any proposed redemption.
 The Senior Parity Ratio requirements referred to in this paragraph may be adjusted at the direction of the Authority with Prior Rating Agency Notice and a Favorable Projection of Revenues.